T14g/first-app/README.md

 # first-app
-An React Native project to pratice a lot
+An React Native project to pratice a lott